-The Board of Directors of Stallion Uranium Corp. (the "Company" or "Stallion") is pleased to present to its shareholders a summary of the Company's activities for the year ended December 31, 2024, and any other pertinent events subsequent to that date up to and including the date of this report.
+The Board of Directors of Stallion Uranium Corp. (the "Company" or "Stallion") is pleased to present to its shareholders a summary of the Company's activities for the three months ended March 31, 2025, and any other pertinent events subsequent to that date up to and including the date of this report.

-The following information should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2024, and related notes, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The following information should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2024 and the unaudited condensed consolidated financial statements for the three months ended March 31, 2025, and related notes, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").